 - Additional collection or split delivery locations

-Once you choose your service provider, they will come to you on moving day, pack everything for you and deal with all insurance and customs formalities.
-Your quote should also include delivery and unpacking services at the Hong Kong end of things.
-As Hong Kong apartments are usually high up and small, professional help when moving in is certainly something you will be glad to have.
+Once a service provider has been chosen, they will come on moving day, pack everything and deal with all insurance and customs formalities for the moving expat.
+Their quote should also include delivery and unpacking services at the Hong Kong end of things.
+Hong Kong apartments are usually high up and small, so professional help when moving in is certainly something new arrivals will be glad to have.

 Shipping pets to Hong Kong

-Many Hong Kongers have a dog or cat, and once arrived, expats will find that it’s common to see small dogs accompanying their “best friends” to Sunday brunch.
-There’s a thriving culture of “Fidos”, “Rexes” and “Bellas” in Hong Kong, and your pet can certainly make some new friends, but it’s best to think long and hard about whether relocation really is the best thing for your pet.
+Many Hong Kongers have a dog or cat, and once they've arrived, expats will find that it’s common to see small dogs accompanying their “best friends” to Sunday brunch.
+There’s a thriving culture of “Fidos”, “Rexes” and “Bellas” in Hong Kong, and expat pets can certainly make some new friends, but it’s best to think long and hard about whether relocation really is the best thing for a pet.

-Apartments in Hong Kong are small, and depending on where you live, green space may be limited; furthermore, many city parks do not allow dogs.
-That said, there are definitely some ideal areas for your animals.
+Apartments in Hong Kong are small, and depending on where one lives, green space may be limited; furthermore, many city parks do not allow dogs.
+That said, there are definitely some ideal areas for animals.

-Apart from your pet’s new home, you’ll also need to investigate costs and legalities.
-A six month quarantine stay in Hong Kong and back in your home country could be costly for you and stressful for your animal.
+Apart from the pet’s new home, expat owners will also need to investigate costs and legalities.
+A quarantine stay in Hong Kong and back in one's home country could be costly for the expat and stressful for the animal.

-Pets from New Zealand, Fiji, UK, Ireland and Australia generally don't need quarantine, and pets from the USA, most European countries and South Africa may be exempt from quarantine if they comply with permit terms.
-Expats should consult the Agriculture, Fisheries and Conservation Department of Hong Kong to see if their nation requires quarantine, and to see what other formalities are required.
+Pets from some countries don't need quarantine, and pets from certain other countries may be exempt from quarantine if they comply with permit terms.
+Expats should consult the Agriculture, Fisheries and Conservation Department of Hong Kong to see if their country requires quarantine, and to see what other formalities are required.

-There are a number of dedicated companies in Hong Kong who can help you with importing pets.
-It is a complicated process, and it may require you getting a permit for your animal prior to arrival, depending on which country you are bringing it from.
-You can look at the Hong Kong Agriculture department’s website for comprehensive information on the formalities required to bring your pet with you to the country.
+There are a number of dedicated companies in Hong Kong who can help expats with importing pets.
+It is a complicated process, and it may require getting a permit for the animal prior to arrival, depending on which country it is being brought from.